snowch/vastdata_siem_demo/README.md

 To get the application up and running, follow these steps:

+1.  **Prerequisites**: Ensure you have Docker and Docker Compose (v2.2+) installed.

-1.  **Clone the repository**: If you haven't already, clone the repository containing the project files.
+2.  **Clone the repository**: If you haven't already, clone the repository containing the project files.
-2. Create a `.env` file in the project root directory and configure the environment variables.
+3. Create a `.env` file in the project root directory and configure the environment variables.
-3.  **Build and start the services**: Navigate to the project directory in your terminal and run:
+4.  **Build and start the services**: Navigate to the project directory in your terminal and run:
     ```bash
-    docker compose up --build -d
+    docker compose --profile all up --build -d
     ```
     The `-d` flag runs the services in detached mode.
     Docker Compose will automatically load the environment variables from the `.env` file.
-4.  **Verify services are running**:
+5.  **Verify services are running**:
     ```bash
-    docker compose ps
+    docker compose --profile all ps
     ```
-    You should see `zeek-live-monitor` and `siem-simulator` listed with `State` as `Up`.
+    You should see the docker services with `State` as `Up`.

 ## 4. Components